Red Pulse Phoenix (PHX) Price Up 7.1% This Week

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the US dollar during the 1 day period ending at 19:00 PM E.T. on April 27th.
-During the last week, Red Pulse Phoenix has traded up 7.1% against the US dollar.
-One Red Pulse Phoenix coin can now be purchased for $0.0030 or 0.00000019 BTC on exchanges.
-Red Pulse Phoenix has a market cap of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
+Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on May 2nd.
+Red Pulse Phoenix has a total market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+Over the last seven days, Red Pulse Phoenix has traded 7.1% higher against the U.S. dollar.
+One Red Pulse Phoenix coin can currently be bought for about $0.0030 or 0.00000019 BTC on exchanges.

 - Wowbit (WWB) traded up 16.1% against the dollar and now trades at $0.0339 or 0.00000091 BTC.